La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 > **mi bu'u pinxe**
 > _I drink at this place._

-Modal term with a noun after it describes the event as relative to the event in that noun:
+A modal term with a noun following it describes the event as relative to the event in that noun:

 > **mi pinxe ba le nu mi cadzu**
 > _I drink after I walk._

 ### Events relative to other events in time

-In English we use the so called "sequence of tenses":
+In English, we use the so-called "sequence of tenses":

 > **la .alis. pu cusku le se du'u ri pu penmi la .doris. la'u le djedi be li ci**
 > _Alice told that she had seen Doris three days before._